Skip to Main Content

 • Found PDF: PDF attached to reference.

 • Found URL: Only a link found.
-Manually download and attach using Method 1: Attached a saved PDF.
+Manually download and attach using Method 1: Attach a saved PDF.

 • Not Found: No PDF or URL found.
-Manually download and attach using Method 1: Attached a saved PDF.
+Manually download and attach using Method 1: Attach a saved PDF.

-Adding a folder of existing PDFs to create new records
+Adding a folder of PDFs to create new records

 Purpose: